neethurg123/Churn-Analysis/README.md

 1. Investigate the impact of different factors on customer churn.
 2. Apply frameworks for exploratory data analysis.
 3. Use Python to clean, process, and analyze client data.
-4. Build predictive models to assess churn risk- Random Forest (for feature importance)
+4. Build predictive models to assess churn risk- Random Forest (for feature importance) for a cleaned dataset
 5. Create data visualizations to highlight key trends.